opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 !!! tip "Tip"

-    Since our SonarQube server is running as a docker container on port `9000` on the same machine as the Jenkins server, use `http://<server_ip_address>:9000` as the Server URL
+    Since our SonarQube server is running as a docker container on port `9000` on the same machine as the Jenkins server, use `http://<server_ip_address>:9000` as the SonarQube Server URL

 ### **Prometheus**